-We will also dig into the important topic of Adobe Camera Raw, which allows us to nondestructively make some incredibly powerful adjustments to our photographs.
-One of the things that you will hear quite often, in regards to Photoshop, is that you need to select before you can correct.
-And we will examine how we can make selections, and also how we can turn those selections into masks, so that we can limit our adjustments to particular areas, whether it's changing color, or whether it's sharpening a particular aspect of our photograph.
-And of course, we need to dig into the topic of adjustments.
+We'll also dig into the important topic of Adobe Camera Raw, which allows us to non-destructively make some incredibly powerful adjustments to our photographs.
+One of the things that you'll hear quite often in regards to Photoshop is that you need to select before you can correct.
+And we'll examine how we can make selections, and also how we can turn those selections into masks.
+So that we can limit our adjustments to particular areas.
+Whether it's changing color, or whether it's sharpening a particular aspect of our photograph.
+And of course we need to dig into the topic of adjustments.

-How can we make our images really pop, either by adding contrast, or color, or simply by shifting the way the image looks in creative ways?
-Then finally, we will examine how we can print our images.
-Well, as you can tell, I am incredibly passionate about photography, and that passion extends to my post-production work as well.
-And here's what I hope.
-I hope that throughout this training title that you pick up a bit of that passion and that that passion fuels your growth and your progress as you learn how to use Photoshop.
+How can we make our images really pop?
+Either by adding contrast or color, or simply by shifting the way the image looks in creative ways.
+Then finally, we'll examine how we can print our images.
+Well as you can tell, I'm incredibly passionate about photography and that passion extends to my post-production work as well.
+And here's what I hope, I hope that throughout this training title, that you pick up a bit of that passion.
+And that that passion fuels your growth and your progress as you learn how to use Photoshop.

 So thanks for joining me, and let the adventure begin.